deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 [Starting October 15th](https://etherfi.gitbook.io/etherfi/king-protocol-formerly-lrt), restaking rewards will be distributed in the form of KING tokens using the King protocol.
 The older distribution contracts are no longer listed in EtherFi's documentation, and were not considered as part of the review.

 This review reflects the state of EtherFi to the date of publication.
 We note that EtherFi is a fast evolving protocol and [implementation addresses](#contracts) should be verified to detect any upgrades since the last changes.

+As part of their ongoing updates, the access control of most EtherFi contracts is being updated to use the `RoleRegistry (2)` contract for better traceability and auditability.
+However, some contracts, including the `MemershipManager` and `MembershipNFTs` used for _Ether.fans_ are not yet following this standard and it is not currently possible to audit the holders of the _admin_ role.
+As it is the case for other operative functions, we assume that those roles are partly granted to undeclared Externally Owned Accounts (EOAs).

 # Protocol Analysis